 One of my favorite tricks when planning to hang photos or shelves is to use painters tape to test out the location, height and width.
 We first thought we would put up three shelves but once we put up some painters tape to test it out, we decided two shelves was just right.
 That top shelf would have been too high to be functional.

-Supplies to make your open shelves
+Supplies to make your farmhouse shelves

 - Shelf Brackets.
 I used 3 brackets for each of my 64″ wide shelves.